 Adonis.js is one of the fastest-growing Node.js frameworks.
 As stated on its homepage, the framework is designed for fans of test-driven development (TDD).
 As a feature of this design, it comes bundled with a specialized testing framework.

-In this tutorial, you will learn how to automate the testing of an Adonis.js API so that your tests will run on every change to your codebase.
+In this tutorial, you will learn how to automate the testing of an Adonis.js API with continuous integration so that your tests will run every time there is a change to your codebase.

 Prerequisites